tlwilliams895/gis-devops/src/studios/airwaze/index.rst

 Install PostGIS Container
 =========================

-If you don't already have a PostGIS container installed checkout the `installation guide <../../installations/docker-postgis/>`_
+If you don't already have a PostGIS container installed checkout the :ref:`docker-postgis`.

 Create a Database for the Airwaze Data
 ======================================